fabiosferreira/refactoring-react-web-apps/README.md

 #### Extract component

 This refactoring occurs when parts of a component appear in multiple places.
 Therefore, extracting these parts into a new component allows their reuse in other places.

+> **Problem:** Certain elements of a component are replicated across multiple components, resulting in duplicated code.

+> **Solution:** Move this code to a separate component and replace the old code with a call to the new component.

+> **Benefits:** Consolidating duplicated code into a separate component promotes reusability, enhances code readability, and simplifies maintenance efforts.

+> **Liabilities:** This solution might introduce complexities in integrating the new component managing dependencies, potentially requiring additional refactoring efforts across the codebase, which could temporarily impact development workflows.

 We found 13 occurrences of this refactoring in our dataset.

 #### Rename component

+This refactoring  usually occurs when the name of a component does not represent the component well, either because the component was poorly named or because its purpose evolved and the original name finished being a good choice.

+> **Problem:** The name of a component does not represent the component well.

+> **Solution:** Rename the component.

+> **Benefits**: Code readability.

 We found ten refactorings that rename components.
-This refactoring  usually occurs when the name of a component does not represent the component well, either because the component was poorly named or because its purpose evolved and the original name finished being a good choice.

 #### Move component